amelie-iska/ComfyUI-LatentSyncWrapper/README.md

 Star my fork of the repo!

 ## Memory Usage
-Memory usage is not below 12GB and should function as intended for smaller GPUs.
+Memory usage is now below 12GB of VRAM and should function as intended for smaller GPUs.
 Feel free to run it :)

 ## Credits